27th Annual Mayflower Marathon Food and Fund Drive begins Nov. 17

 - Moyock Welcome Center, 106 Caratoke Hwy., Moyock, N.C.

 Those who wish to give can simply drive through with their donations.
-The will also be an online donation option for anyone unable to visit one of the sites in person.
+There will also be an online donation option for anyone unable to visit one of the sites in person.

 Last year, the drive collected enough food and monetary donations to provide more than 730,000 meals.